Kumarkharvi/Covid-19_Impact_Analysis/README.md

 • Note : In github, Plotly libraries are not supported which i used in my project and the charts wont visible if you go through the ipynb file.
-So,kindly go through this file if you want to see the chart analysis http://localhost:8888/nbconvert/html/Covid-19_Analysis_Python_Project1%20(1).ipynb?download=false
+So,kindly go through this file if you want to see the chart analysis http://localhost:8888/nbconvert/html/Covid-19_Analysis_Python_Project1%20(1).ipynb?download=false else you can go through the ipynb file provided above